• Skip to primary navigation

 Invoice

-Soon after you’ve received word from your client that everything is as it should be (or received edits and made the changes), send an email with your invoice attached.
+Soon after you’ve received word from your client that everything is as it should be (or received edits and made the changes), email your invoice.
 Thank the editor for the assignment, reiterate how much you’ve enjoyed working with them (assuming you have) and include all the information the editor will need to get you paid.

 Make notes

 If you’ve been treating your writing like a business (you have, have you not?), you’ve probably got half a dozen Excel sheets dedicated to things like assignments completed, hours billed, money due, etc. It’s a good idea to jot down any relevant notes immediately after you’ve finished an assignment.
-You don’t want to accidentally forget that a client you invoiced three months ago still hasn’t paid.
-Every month that a client holds on to your money is a month that they’re gaining interest on that money and you’re losing it.
-I tend to put a reminder in my calendar for the day or week after a payment is due.
+You don’t want to forget that a client you invoiced three months ago still hasn’t paid.
+Every month that a client holds on to your money is a month that you’re losing interest on that money.
+I put a reminder in my calendar for the day or week after a payment is due.
 That way I can follow up in a timely manner if the money hasn’t shown up when it was supposed to.

 Come up with another idea

-Let’s get this clear: The best time to ask for the next assignment is the moment you finish the current assignment.
+Let’s get this clear: the best time to ask for the next assignment is the moment you finish the current assignment.
 Pitch more ideas immediately while you remain top of your editor’s mind.
-If they’re happy with what you’ve done, you have a great chance of picking up more work.
+If they’re happy with what you’ve done, you have a significant chance of picking up more work.

 Ask for a testimonial